shiofreecss/Gosei-Play/HEROKU_DEPLOYMENT.md

 ## 5. Troubleshooting

+### Git and Deployment Issues

+- **"No such app" error**: Make sure you're in the correct directory with the git repository
+- **Branch name issues**: Use `git branch` to check your current branch, then use the correct push command
+- **Permission denied**: Make sure you're logged in with `heroku login`
+- **Git remote issues**: Add Heroku as a remote with `heroku git:remote -a your-app-name`
+- **Deployment fails**: Check logs with `heroku logs --tail`

 ### Connection Issues

 - Check the browser console for connection errors
 - Verify that CORS is correctly configured on the Heroku server
 - Make sure the Socket.IO client version matches the server version
+- If connections work locally but not on Heroku, check network settings with `heroku features:enable http-routing`

 ### Game Sync Problems

 - Check that both players have proper WebSocket connections
 - Verify that game state is being transmitted correctly
 - Check server logs for any errors in game state management
+- If players can't see each other's moves, verify that room-based broadcasting is working

 ### Heroku-specific Issues

 - Remember that Heroku dynos go to sleep after 30 minutes of inactivity on free tier
 - Consider upgrading to a hobby dyno ($7/month) to avoid sleep issues
+- If your app crashes, check memory usage with `heroku logs --tail`
+- Add error handling to prevent crashes due to unexpected input

 ## 6. Maintenance